mariajdavis/Git-Terminal-User-Documentation/docs/ui-components/ui-components.md

 ```bash
 ls
 ```
-2. Enter the folder you want to access:
+2. Enter the directory containing the project:
 ```bash
 cd <folderName>
 ```
-3. Find the directory containing the project
-4. Initialize the new repository:
+3. Initialize the new repository:
 ```bash
 git init
  ```
-5. Add any new files in the directory:
+4. Add any new files in the directory:
 ```bash
 git add
 ```
-6. Commit new files:
+5. Commit new files:
 ```bash
 git commit -m “commit message goes here”
 ```

 **Note: It is highly recommended to leave clear and concise commit messages.
 It will be much more helpful when you need to go back and find a previous version if you have clear indications of what you changed in each commit.**

-## Create a Repository for a New Project:
+## Create a Repository for a New Project

 To create a repository for a new project that has not yet been started: